madnuttah/unbound-docker/README.md

 ## About this Image

-This is an actively maintained, lightweight and trustworthy Alpine Linux based Docker image that runs Unbound, an open source high-performance DNS resolver brought to you by the nice folks [@NLnetLabs](https://github.com/NLnetLabs) running as your own recursive DNS server.
+This is an actively maintained, lightweight and trustworthy Alpine Linux based Docker image that runs Unbound, an open source high-performance DNS resolver brought to you by the nice folks [@NLnetLabs](https://github.com/NLnetLabs) running as your own recursive DNS resolver.

 [`Detailed Readme`](https://github.com/madnuttah/unbound-docker/blob/main/doc/README_EN.md)

 ## Feedback

 I am here to help!
 Don't hesitate to contact me through a [`GitHub Issue`](https://github.com/madnuttah/unbound-docker/issues) if you have any questions, requests or problems with the image.
-You can also reach me on Fosstodon, please find the link in the [Social](#Social) section.
+You can also reach me on Fosstodon, please find the link in the [`Social`](#Social) section.

 ## Contributing